YES ABSOLUTELY – OUR DOGS WILL LIVE LONGER ON A VEGAN DIET – EXACTLY WHAT WE ALL WANT!!

 How does a plant-based diet benefit elderly dogs?

 1. Elderly dogs need high quality proteins that contain all 10 essential amino acids and the proteins must be readily available and not in excess as this can hasten ageing by being damaging to their kidneys.
 A balanced plant-based diet made of lentils, peas, sweet potato, brown rice and added supplement provides all the essential amino acids that dogs will selectively choose as they can smell the amino acids in the food.
 These proteins are naturally gentler and kinder than meat protein.
-Choose a dry food with a protein content of 20 – 24% and no higher for our elderly dogs such as found in Solo Vegetal premium food.
+Choose a food with a protein content of 22 – 25% for our elderly dogs such as found in Greta’s highly palatable soya free food, Solo Vegetal premium food or Vegdog’s very tasty Green Crunch.

 2. Plant-based diets contain a number of anti-oxidants that protect the cells in the body.
 Beta-carotene is a natural anti-oxidant found in bright orange sweet potato and fresh carrots for example.
 Humans on a plant-based diet can add 10 years to their life, and exactly the same can be applied to our dogs with their much shorter lifespan – we have the chance to give our dogs a life of good health and longevity.

 3. Vitamin B12 is a water soluble vitamin and an essential nutrient that helps to keep the body’s nerve and blood cells functioning properly.
 This is particularly important in our elderly pets who may begin to show signs of dragging of their hindlimbs with spinal nerve dysfunction.
-This vital vitamin is found naturally in nutritional yeast (as used in this delicious and easy recipe that I share with you), as well as in beans, sweet potatoes and cauliflower used in our homemade recipes.
+This vital vitamin is found naturally in nutritional yeast, as well as in beans, sweet potatoes, cauliflower and added to our JUST BE KIND supplement used in our homemade recipes.

 4. Lentils and peas contain not only proteins, but natural vitamins A, K and B as well as iron, potassium, magnesium and they are high in fibre.
 These are all essential natural nutrients that will benefit and enhance the quality of life of our elderly pets.